oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

 1. Recompile your project with `qopt-report=2`.

    ```
-   icx -std=c17 -O2 -DNOFUNCCALL -qopt-report=2 Multiply.c Driver.c -o MatVector
+   icx -std=c17 -O2 -DNOFUNCCALL -qopt-report=2 Multiply.c Driver.c -o vec_report2
    ```

 The resulting report includes information about which loops were vectorized and which loops were not vectorized (and why).
-The vectorization report `Multiply.optrpt` indicates that the loop at line 37 in `Multiply.c` did not vectorize:
+The optimization report `Multiply.optrpt` indicates that the loop at line 37 in `Multiply.c` did not vectorize:

 ```
 LOOP BEGIN at Multiply.c (37, 5)